hmxmilohax/rb3-pc/instruments/ps3/rbkeys.md

 ## NOTES:

 * It's strongly suggested you connect the keyboard with the dongle, if you have it. [[Click here for instructions on how to set that up.]](https://hmxmilohax.github.io/rb3-pc/english/passthroughdevices/)
-* Requires the keyboard to be connected via a MIDI to USB interface.
+* This is meant for players that have the keyboards connected via a MIDI to USB interface.
 * None of the controller buttons will work as intended as the keyboard will be in MIDI mode.

 ## Instructions: